-Euratom submitted a reservation in regard to non-compliance of Article 12(1)
+Euratom submitted a reservation in regard to non-compliance with Article 12(1), which refers to taking action to upgrade the safety of existing facilities.

 Japan declared upon accession to the Convention (26 August 2003) that spent fuel waste management, pursuant to Article 3(1), includes reprocessing.